-Option Description Cluster Cluster is the default role for the ADC at installation, and the Primary/Mode of indicate the mode it is currently running in.
-When you have an HA pair of AD your datacentre, one of them will show Active and the other Passive Manual The Manual role allows the ADC pair to run in Active-Active mode for different addresses.
-In such cases, the Primary column will contain a box next to each IP that is tickable for Active or left un-ticked for Passive.
-Stand-Alone The ADC is acting as a stand-alone device and is not in High Availability mo Primary column will state Stand-alone.
+Cluster cluster is the default role for the ADC at installation, and the Primary/Mode column will indicate the mode it is currently running in.
+When you have an HA pair of ADC appliances in your datacentre, one of them will show Active and the other Passive Manual The Manual role allows the ADC pair to run in Active-Active mode for different Virtual IP addresses.
+In such cases, the Primary column will contain a box next to each unique Virtual IP that is tickable for Active or left un-ticked for Passive.
+Stand-Alone The ADC is acting as a stand-alone device and is not in High Availability mode.
+As such, the Primary column will state Stand-alone.